+(2) If the court commits the child to the custody of the Department, it must make the written certifications and determinations required by MGL c.
+119 § 29C.

-(2) Following such a commitment order, the child shall be considered to be in the temporary custody of the Department.
+(3) Following such a commitment order, the child shall be considered to be in the temporary custody of the Department.

-(3) A child committed to the temporary custody of the Department shall be placed in the home of his/her parents unless substitute care would better serve the child's interests.

-(4) Children may only be committed to the custody of the Department by a court after a CHINS adjudication has been entered.

-(5) A CHINS child committed to the custody of the Department who reasonably appears to be mentally ill and in danger of serious harm if not hospitalized should be the subject of an application for a commitment hearing before a district court under M.G.L. c.
-123, §.
-12. Department social workers after consultation with a member of the Department's legal staff, shall be responsible for making such applications.
+(4) The Department will determine the placement of the child, which may include the home of his/her parents unless substitute care would better serve the child's interests.
+The Department may not refuse an out-of-home placement if recommended by the court as long as the court has made the determinations required by MGL c.
+119 § 29C, however, the Department shall determine the type and length of such out-of-home placement.
+The Department shall also give consideration to a request of the child that she/he be placed outside the home of a parent or guardian when there is a history of abuse and neglect in the home of the parent or guardian.

-(6) If the court orders the Department to provide particular services, treatment or placement, the Department shall carefully review the order.
+(6) If the court orders the Department to provide a particular service, treatment or placement, the Department shall carefully review the order.
 The Department may only be ordered to provide those services that it is required by law to provide.
 Charrier v.
 Charrier, 416 Mass 105 (1993).
-In addition, a court in a CHINS matter may recommend out-of-home placement of a child.
-If such placement is recommended the Department may not refuse the out-of-home placement, but the Department shall direct the type and length of the out-of-home placement.
-The Department shall also give consideration to a request of the child that s/he be placed outside the home of a parent or guardian when there is a history of abuse and neglect in the home of the parent or guardian.
-Until such time as the order is vacated, changed or dismissed the court's order shall nevertheless be complied with, to the extent the services are available and to the extent the Department is reasonably able to comply but at the same time the Department's legal counsel shall be contacted, so that an appeal may be considered.
+The court may not order a particular placement.
+Care and Protection of Jeremy, 419 Mass.
+616 (1995) and Care and Protection of Issac, 419 Mass.
+602 (1995), Until such time as the order is vacated, changed or dismissed, the court's order shall nevertheless be complied with, to the extent the services are available and to the extent the Department is reasonably able to comply, but at the same time the Department's legal counsel shall be contacted, so that an appeal may be considered.

-(7) After any order committing a child to the custody of the Department after a CHINS adjudication, the Department shall complete a service plan in accordance with 110 CMR 6.00.
+(7) After any order committing a child to the custody of the Department after a CRA adjudication, the Department shall complete or update a family assessment and action plan in accordance with 110 CMR 5.00, as applicable.

-(8) When preparing the service plan, the Department's social worker shall involve other interested persons such as relatives, friends, or community agencies who may be willing to provide helpful services.
+(8) When determining the tasks, services and supports in the action plan, the Department's social worker shall involve other interested persons such as relatives, friends, or community agencies who may be willing to provide helpful services.

-(9) Where a child's service plan will affect the child's educational placement, the Department social worker shall consult with the child's school system in the development of such plan.
+(9) Where a child's action plan will affect the child's educational placement, the Department social worker shall consult with the child's school system in the development of such plan.
 This consultation shall occur prior to placement except in emergencies.
-Whenever the Department social worker has reason to believe that a child is in need of special education, the Department social worker shall initiate a request for an evaluation of the child under procedures set forth in 110 CMR 7.400.
+Whenever the Department social worker has reason to believe that a child is in need of special education, the Department social worker shall initiate a request for an evaluation of the child under procedures set forth in 110 CMR 24.00.

-4.67: Department Employees at CHINS Court Proceedings
+4.67: Department Employees at CRA Court Proceedings

-Members of the Department's social work staff may attend all CHINS court proceedings if informally requested to do so by a Court, or if formally subpoenaed.
-Members of the Department's legal staff shall attend pre-adjudication CHINS court proceedings, in those cases where a request is made by an Area or Regional Director.
+Members of the Department's social work staff may attend all CRA court proceedings if informally requested to do so by a Court, or if formally subpoenaed.
+Members of the Department's legal staff shall attend pre-adjudication CRA court proceedings, in those cases where a request is made by an Area or Regional Director.

 Commentary